LiveGameDesign/LiveGameDesign.github.io/_posts/2020-01-28-Languages-of-Games-and-Play.md

 Please find the detailed schedule below.

 ### Short Talks
-Distinguished speakers will share their perspective on languages, models, techniques and tools for game design and development.
+Distinguished speakers will each give a short talk, in which they share their perspective on languages, models, techniques and tools for game design and development.
 Please find the program and abstracts below.

 ### Preliminary Program